THE CBCA | History

 In the attempt to overcome these inconveniences and target better solutions found by other countries that have successfully faced similiar issues, Cosipa and Usiminas started to work together in 1997 in order to develop the steel construction market.
 The year of 1999 marked the creation of the GSCM – Steel Group of Metallic Construction, formed by CSN, CST, Usiminas, Cosipa, and later, by Açominas.

-CBCA was created in 2002 as a "consortium" with the Brazilian Steel Institute serving as its manager.
+CBCA was created in 2002 as a "consortium" with the Brazil Steel Institute serving as its manager.

 CBCA is not a commercial entity.